ktmeaton/obsidian-public/academic/Eaton_2021_PhD_Dissertation.md

 ```
 -->

-# Conclusion
+# Conclusion {#sec:conclusion}

 ## Main Findings and Contributions

 In this dissertation, I developed computational methods for genomics research and used them to reconstruct past and present pandemics of plague.
-In Chapter 2, I presented a novel software called `NCBImeta` that facilitates the acquisition of sequence data and metadata from the NCBI repository.
+In \*@sec:ncbimeta, I resented a novel software called `NCBImeta` that facilitates the acquisition of sequence data and metadata from the NCBI repository.
 This specialized tool supports genomics research in the era of big data, where manual processing of abundant sequence records (10,000+) is impossible.
 As a paper on software development, its contributions and significance to the field of anthropology are understandably unclear.
 I targeted this article exclusively towards computational biologists because, at the time, few anthropologists had expressed interested in the issue of collecting and curating sequencing data.
 Reflecting this, `NCBImeta` has mainly been cited across biological fields including studies of the human microbiome [@agostinetto2021SKIOMEProjectCurated], plant-associated bacteria in agriculture [@strafella2021ComparativeGenomicsVitro], and emerging infectious diseases in public health (Matthew Gopez & Philip Mabon, *personal communication*, <https://github.com/ktmeaton/NCBImeta/pull/9>).

 In 2021, I took a more active approach in my discipline and used this software to support several bodies of anthropological research. `NCBImeta` was recently used in an environmental reconstruction of Beringia [@murchie2021PleistoceneMitogenomesReconstructed], the former land-bridge that facilitated early human migrations into North America from northeast Asia.
 The study by Murchie et al. furthers our understanding of the peopling of the Americas, and the possible interactions between early human populations and large animals (ie. megafauna) before the Last Glacial Period (~12,000 years ago). `NCBImeta` was also recently used to curate sequence data in a case study of the zoonotic disease brucellosis in the 14^th^ century [@hiderInPrepExaminingPathogenDNA].
 The pioneering work by Hider et al. demonstrates how pathogen DNA preserves differently throughout the body, ranging from being the dominant microorganism in several tissues while being completely absent in others.
 It raises an important cautionary note for ancient DNA analysis and the anthropology of disease, by empirically demonstrating how sampling strategies can bias our understanding of what diseases were present in past populations.

-In Chapter 3, I explored the challenges in estimating _where_ and _when_ plague appeared in the past, and why these estimates are often not reproducible between studies.
-I used the software tool from Chapter 2 to collect all publicly available _Y. pestis_ genomes, and carefully curated their collection dates, locations, and hosts.
+In \*@sec:cryptic_clock, I explored the challenges in estimating _where_ and _when_ plague appeared in the past, and why these estimates are often not reproducible between studies.
+I used the software tool from \*@sec:ncbimeta to collect all publicly available _Y. pestis_ genomes, and carefully curated their collection dates, locations, and hosts.
 My co-authors and I then used this data set for phylodynamic analysis, and devised a new approach for modeling the rates of evolutionary change (ie. molecular clock).
 We used these results to explain why divergence dates varied between studies, and outlined a critical framework for identifying which divergence dates should be considered non-informative.
 In addition, we found that past pandemics of plague may have emerged decades, or even centuries, before they were historically documented in European sources.
 These early dates are in agreement with recent historical work that examines more diverse (ie. non-European) sources.
 Through this finding, we demonstrated how genomic dating plays an important role in expanding the timelines of past pandemics to make space for more diverse narratives.

-In contrast to our claims of the 'power' of genomic evidence, a prominent takeway from Chapter 3 was our discussion of the limitations of DNA.
+In contrast to our claims of the 'power' of genomic evidence, a prominent takeway from \*@sec:cryptic_clock was our discussion of the limitations of DNA.
 In particular, we found that _Y. pestis_ genomes in isolation are not suitable for reconstructing evolutionary relationships during short-term epidemics.
 This is because the evolutionary rate of past pandemic lineages is approximately 1 substitution every 10 years.
 Isolates collected within this time frame (<10 years) are often identical, which means that the directionality of spread cannot be confidently inferred.
 To mitigate this weakness, complementary evidence is needed that has a higher temporal resolution.
 Historical case records are an excellent candidate, where plague cases are recorded annually if not weekly [@roosen2018DangersNoncriticalUse].
 Based on initial comments from readers of the preprint, this conclusion was particularly exciting as it provided guidance on how to avoid over-interpreting ancient DNA evidence, and suggested a new avenue for inter-disciplinary collaboration (Boris Schmidt, *personal communication*).

-In Chapter 4, I applied this updated genomic dataset and molecular clock method to a new problem.
-While in Chapter 3 we were concerned with estimating the first _emergence_ of pandemic lineages, in Chapter 4 we reconstructed the _persistence_ or _continuity_ of ancient pandemics.
+In \*@sec:denmark, I applied this updated genomic dataset and molecular clock method to a new problem.
+While in \*@sec:cryptic_clock we were concerned with estimating the first _emergence_ of pandemic lineages, in \*@sec:denmark we reconstructed the _persistence_ or _continuity_ of ancient pandemics.
 We designed a unique longitudinal study, where we sampled skeletal remains spanning 800 years (1000 - 1800 CE) dated to before, during, and after the Second Pandemic (14^th^th - 18^th^ century).
 Our sampling strategy focused on Scandinavia, particularly Denmark, as this region is underrepresented in the historical narrative and because the Anthropological DataBase Odense University collection (ADBOU, University of Southern Denmark) has exquisitely curated over 17,000 skeletal remains dated from the Viking Age (10^th^ century) to the Early Modern Period (18^th^ century).
 Using ancient DNA techniques, we recovered evidence of _Y. pestis_ throughout the 14^th^ to 17^th^ centuries, which perfectly aligns with the historical narrative, limited as it is.
 Furthermore, our positivity rate for _Y. pestis_ (3.3% - 14.3%) overlaps with mortality estimates from several historical outbreaks during the Second Pandemic.
 Our results strengthen the argument that _Y. pestis_ was the causative agent of the Second Pandemic, and suggests that plague was a relatively new disease in medieval Denmark.
 These findings are being expanded on in two upcoming studies.
 The first, is an examination of how Danish populations responded to this new disease with regards to changes in the human immune system [@klunk2021BlackDeathShaped].
 The second, is a reconstruction of how and when virulence in _Y. pestis_ became attenuated during the Second Pandemic.
 Taken together, we anticipate these studies will deepen our understanding of disease exposure and experience in Denmark and across Europe.

 ## Future Directions